hakangit/soncli/README.md

 soncli completion [bash|zsh|fish|powershell]
 ```

-## ⚙️ Configuration
+## Configuration

-### Easy Setup (Recommended)
+### Setup

-Run the interactive setup wizard:
+Run the setup wizard:
 ```bash
 soncli setup
 ```

-This will guide you through configuring both Sonarr and Sabnzbd connections and test them automatically.
+This will guide you through configuring your connections.

 ### Manual Configuration